Temecula Valley AVA: History

+Terroir

 Climate

 The Temecula Valley is located more than 300 mi south of Napa, resulting in a slightly higher angle to the sun and greater solar intensity.
 A look at the native chaparral shows that Temecula is in a relatively low rainfall region.
 These two factors contribute to an early growing season that generally runs from March through September.
-Rains, however, rarely interrupt the harvest season, an important factor in wine quality.
+Rains rarely interrupt the harvest season, an important factor in wine quality.
 Extensive research has shown that the Temecula Valley is ideal for growing high-quality wine grapes as mist often lingers until mid-morning on the 1400 ft plateau, located below the peaks of the local mountain ranges.